 During the 1920s, American Maj.
 Gen. Adna Chaffee Jr., correctly predicted that mechanized armies would win the land battles of the future.
 Young US Army officers such as Dwight D. Eisenhower and George Patton risked their careers to champion the development of armored divisions.

 Modern tanks perform in both offensive and defensive roles, capable of exploiting breaches in enemy defenses and rapidly slashing into rear areas, disrupting communications, supply, and command and control.

-Da Vinci’s famous fifteenth-century drawings of an early tank were brought to live several years ago with the construction of the inventor’s armored vehicle.
-Although the tank was never actually expected to traverse open ground, the construction process demonstrated that it was feasible to build such a machine.
+Da Vinci’s famous fifteenth century drawings of an early tank were actually followed several years ago in the construction of the inventor’s armored vehicle.
+Although the tank was never expected to actually traverse open ground, the construction process demonstrated that it was feasible to build such a machine.
 Its internal workings included a pair of large cranks that turned a system of wheels.
 National Archives

 This rare photograph of an armored car in action during World War I depicts a Belgian Minerva vehicle manned by two crewmen returning fire against advancing German infantrymen.
 The image was captured in 1914 during the opening weeks of the war as the Germany Army crossed the Belgian frontier without provocation during its opening offensive against the French.
 At the time, the Belgian Army was among the leading military forces in Europe in the development and deployment of armored cars.
 Underwood Archives/UIG/Bridgeman Images

 As early as 1909, forward-thinking Davidson-Cadillac designers were working with a semi-armored antiaircraft vehicle mounting machine guns.
 In this photo, a soldier appears to be leaning forward to manipulate gears as others fire the two machine guns aboard the vehicle.
 National Archives